salesforce/lwc-test/example-ssr/README.md

     **Goal**: A CLS score of less than 0.1 to ensure a stable and visually coherent experience as content loads.

 ## Sample Tests

+We strongly recommend running performance tests at the page level.
+The sample tests are shown at the component level for demonstration purposes only.

 For sample tests, please refer to: [Sample Tests](https://github.com/salesforce/lwc-test/pull/314/files#diff-03a152342162b4d2bd1eaa083935d6c07f3c3fe7ecc2db6d519b96dec4c17b9d)